SpaceXpanse/Whitepaper/README.md

 - Fast rendering with realistic level of detail
 - Creation and editing of multi-part and multi-seated usable objects
 - Python API for modeling of mathematical and other scientific inquiries /TBD/
+- Scenario and other programing through Lua - lightweight, embeddable programming language designed for scripting and extensibility
 - Support for Universal Scene Description /USD/ for collaboratively building animated 3D sceneries, intended for large-scale film and visual effects production. /TBC/
-- Scenario programing /Lua/
 - Node-based programming logic /like UE5/ /TBD/
 - Easy adding and editing of new solar systems, planets and satellites and other objects